 At many of the shrines, visitors can make a small financial donation in return for a few small flowers or petals to offer to the statue of the Buddha.
 However, devotees are requested to refrain from smelling the flowers offered.
 I’m not sure why this is – perhaps so as not to diminish the bouquet? or to contaminate the offering?

-If any Buddhists could enlighten me, I’d be grateful.
+If any Buddhists could enlighten us, we’d be grateful.

 The Temple of the Tooth was our last outing in Kandy.

 As we headed away from the Temple, around the flowered edges of the lake, we were making plans for our next destination – Haputale, high up in the mountains, and the ominously named precipice known as World’s End.

 If you enjoyed Temple of the Tooth, check out our Sri Lanka Travel Plan.
 You may also like: